-This concept is called the functional spinal unit (FSU) which is compromised of multiple parts which include the disc, facet joints, ligaments, bones, and muscles.
+This concept is called the functional spinal unit (FSU), composed of multiple parts, including the disc, facet joints, ligaments, bones, and muscles.
 Each of these is critical in providing stability to the spine.
-To learn more about the different parts and their role please click on the video below.
+To learn more about the different parts and their role, please click on the video below.

 Christopher J. Centeno, MD

 Christopher J. Centeno, M.D. is an international expert and specialist in Interventional Orthopedics and the clinical use of bone marrow concentrate in orthopedics.
 He is board-certified in physical medicine and rehabilitation with a subspecialty of pain medicine through The American Board of Physical Medicine and Rehabilitation.
 Dr. Centeno is one of the few physicians in the world with extensive experience in the culture expansion of and clinical use of adult bone marrow concentrate to treat orthopedic injuries.
 His clinic incorporates a variety of revolutionary pain management techniques to bring its broad patient base relief and results.
 Dr. Centeno treats patients from all over the US who…